-(1) Following the completion of the formal investigation procedure, the individuals who were unjustly involved in procedures or processes for sanctioning academic misconduct must be protected against any adverse treatment in terms of general personal rights, other basic rights and in particular their academic integrity.
+(1) Following the completion of the formal investigation procedure, the individuals who were unjustly involved in procedures or processes for the sanction of academic misconduct must be protected against any adverse treatment in terms of personal rights, other basic rights and in particular their academic integrity.
 Their personal and academic integrity can be protected by:

-- a) seeking advice from the ombudsperson; - b) a written statement by the chair of the investigation committee that the person concerned has not committed academic misconduct or does not bear a shared responsibility in this procedure. - (2) Informants must be protected against adverse treatment in a similar way.
+- a) seeking advice from the ombudsperson; - b) a written statement by the Chair of the investigation committee that the person concerned has not committed academic misconduct and/or does not bear a shared responsibility in these proceedings.